-Goa the smallest state of India is one of the top tourist destinations in India.
+Goa the smallest state of India is one of the top tourist destinations and amongst the best places to visit in India.
 The state though small is packed to its brim with unique attractions, historical forts, touristic and hidden beaches, a plethora of shopping opportunities, mouthwatering cuisine and much more.
 You will need days to explore the best of what this tiny state has to offer.
 Here we have an extensive though not exhaustive list of best places to visit in Goa – the party capital of India.

 Fontainhas is the old Latin quarters located in the Panjim City of Goa.
 The colorful neighborhood has numerous mansions and old villas built during the Portuguese colonial era.
 A walk through the narrow picturesque alleys winding through the colorful buildings will transport you into a time warp.